MoneySavingExpert.com: Campaigns

 In August 2006 the site started to develop a system to check whether people were in the correct council tax band.
 Over a number of months an increasing number of people reported £1000s in backdated payouts.
 On 26 January 2007 Martin Lewis presented a Tonight programme on this following up the successes from the site; it rated 4.5 million viewers and saw the site covered in many national newspapers including the full front pages of the Express and Metro.

 During late 2005, the issue of reclaiming unfair bank charges was highlighted and a few small websites started to highlight the issue.
 The site has been one of the main campaigning forces on this ever since.
 In November 2006 the original article was updated by a step-by-step guide, including template letters which speedily achieved its 1,000,000th download towards the end of February 2007.

 Other large-scale campaigns for the website include reclaiming council tax, payment protection insurance, reclaiming mortgage exit fees and reclaiming credit card charges all of which have had over 100,000 people using template letter downloads.

-The site also provides support for saynoto0870.com, a website that provides geographical alternative telephone numbers to 0870 numbers and similar.